-The CJDAC will leverage UHD's expertise in criminal justice and data science, as well as its strategic location in Houston, the fourth-largest city in the United States, to collaborate with numerous local, state, and federal criminal justice agencies.
-UHD boasts a Master of Science in Data Analytics as well as the only Criminal Justice undergraduate and master's programs within the University of Houston System.
+The CUIDAC will leverage UHD's expertise in criminal justice and data science, as well as its strategic location in Houston, the fourth-largest city in the United States, to collaborate with numerous local, state, and federal criminal justice agencies.
 UHD's Master of Science in Criminal Justice is a nationally ranked program administered by award-winning faculty who institute high impact practices that engage enrolled students in extensive collaboration with Houston's criminal justice professionals through internships and projects.

 A critical gap exists in utilizing the extensive data available within Houston's criminal justice system.
-The CJDAC will fill this gap by serving as a hub for research and innovation, attracting partnerships, funding, and expertise, while leveling up the University's training of criminal justice professionals and further improving the University's national ranking.
+The CUIDAC will fill this gap by serving as a hub for research and innovation, attracting partnerships, funding, and expertise, while leveling up the University's training of criminal justice professionals and further improving the University's national ranking.
 This center will position UHD, Houston, and Texas at the national forefront of progressive criminal justice practices.